Skip to Main Content

 Words & Phrases 1658 to date (at GP1.H.16) "All judicial constructions and definitions of words and phrases by the state and federal courts from the earliest times, alphabetically arranged and indexed".
 Over 90 volumes!

-These are a "An attempt made by the American Law Institute to have formulated in propositions, rather like the articles of a code, what are deemed to be the best doctrines and principles of the main branches of the law of the U.S., particularly the branches still mainly dependent on case-law".
+Restatements of the Law attempt to articulate the basic doctrines governing American law in specific subject areas.
+They are "[a]n attempt made by the American Law Institute to have formulated in propositions, rather like the articles of a code, what are deemed to be the best doctrines and principles of the main branches of the law of the U.S., particularly the branches still mainly dependent on case-law".
 (Walker, D.M.
-The Oxford Companion to Law, 1980)
+The Oxford Companion to Law, 1980).

-The restatements are prepared by academics, judges and practitioners in a variety of subjects including agency, contracts, foreign relations law, restitution, torts, trusts and conflict of laws.
+The Restatements are prepared by academics, judges and practitioners in a variety of subjects including agency, contracts, foreign relations law, restitution, torts, trusts and conflict of laws.
 Many are in 2d or even 3d editions.
-They contain rules and commentary and are referred to by the courts, so probably count as "persuasive authority".
+They contain rules and commentary, and are perhaps more persuasive in the courts than any other secondary material.

-IALS has a complete set in print and they are all available on Westlaw.
+IALS has a complete set in print, and they are all available on Westlaw, Lexis and HeinOnline.

 Treatises